Creating a Workflow-Type Application

 Copy and Paste Workflow Definition

-Click the ··· (ellipsis) button to find the copy-and-paste settings:
+Click the (ellipsis) button to find the copy-and-paste settings:

 Workflow Swimlanes

 Swimlanes set the responsibilities in your business process.
 Swimlanes are always contained by your pool (or workflow), representing one parallel of a process.
 Each swimlane communicates with other swimlanes in the same workflow.
-However, there are RBAC restrictions, so if you have invalid permissions for another swimlane, the submission ends.
+However, there are restrictions, so if you have invalid permissions for another swimlane, the submission ends.
 Typically, your swimlanes represent the different roles executing your process.
-Your swimlanes show the tasks and responsibilities each department has and the interplay between them.
+Your swimlanes show the tasks and responsibilities of each department and the interplay between them.
 So, your company (workflow) can have multiple departments (swimlanes) collaborating on a business process.
 You can have separate workflows for different departments, or you can use swimlanes.
-However, as you set up your workflow, remember that each workflow should only hold one process.
+However, as you set up your workflow, remember that each workflow should only contain one process.

 Workflow Nodes

-• Activity type: Any work that must be performed in the business process.
+Activity type: Any work that must be performed in the business process.
 Activity-type nodes include the Task and Sub-Process nodes.

 Connecting Nodes